 Newborn screening consists of a heel-prick blood sample that is then analyzed for abnormal hemoglobin.
 This test can identify both sickle cell disease and sickle cell trait.
 Universal newborn screening for sickle cell is required in every state in the United States.
-In the European Union not all countries screen for sickle cell disease.
+In the European Union, not all countries screen for sickle cell disease.
 In sub-Saharan Africa, there is very little screening.

 For children and adults who are unsure if they have the sickle cell gene or any abnormal hemoglobin, they can find out with a simple blood test, provided by a healthcare provider.
 A hemoglobin electrophoresis test can determine if an abnormal hemoglobin gene is present, however, if a rare abnormal hemoglobin gene is detected, additional tests may be needed to confirm genetic status.

-Simple blood transfusion: A simple blood transfusion adds healthy blood to the body to dilute sickle cells.
+|Blood Transfusions||Simple Blood Transfusion: a simple blood transfusion adds healthy blood to the body to decrease the percent of sickle cells.|

-|FDA-Approved Pharmaceuticals||Hydroxyurea||Hydroxyurea, or hydrea, boosts the production of fetal hemoglobin, which prevents the formation of sickle cells.
+|FDA-Approved Pharmaceuticals||Hydroxyurea||Hydroxyurea, or hydrea, boosts the production of fetal hemoglobin, which prevents the formation of sickled cells.
 Hydroxyurea was FDA approved in 1998 and is a recommended treatment option for sickle cell disease.|

 The FDA approved hydroxyurea for children as young as 2 years in 2017.
 Some centers that start hydroxyurea earlier than two years.